 The Difference: Ramen vs Tsukemen vs Abura Soba

-Actually, they are both Japanese noodle dishes originating from Ramen, and have been a favorite of many Japanese for decades.
+Actually, Tsukemen and Abura Soba are both noodle dishes originating from Ramen and have been a favorite of Japanese people for decades.

-For those who know little how Ramen, Tsukemen, and Abura Soba are different from one another, today I will explain that.
+Today, for people who don’t know much about how these 3 types of Japanese noodle dishes, Ramen, Tsukemen, and Abura Soba differ from one another, I will explain what they are.

-As you know, Japanese Ramen is a noodle soup dish that comes in numerous flavors and countless varieties.
+First off, as you know, Ramen is a Japanese noodle soup dish that comes in various flavors and numerous varieties.

-Other than these, a wide range of flavors of Ramen, from sweet to unusual to crazy, are available in Japan, which include the Tokyo’s 7 weird Ramen noodle soups I introduced before.
+Other than these, a wide range of flavors of Ramen, from sweet to unusual to crazy, can be seen in Japan, which includes these 7 weird varieties I introduced before.

-Unlike Ramen, the noodles and the soup broth for Tsukemen are served in separate bowls, so each time you eat the noodles dipping in the broth.
+Unlike Ramen, the noodles of Tsukemen are served separately from a bowl of soup broth, so you eat the noodles each time dipping in the broth.

-As for the name, Tsukemen can be divided into 2 words, “Tsuke (つけ)” and “Men (麺)”.
-The former Tsuke stands for the Japanese verb meaning dipping “Tsukeru (つける)”, while the latter Men means noodles in Japanese.
+Incidentally, the name, Tsukemen can be divided into 2 words, “Tsuke (つけ)” and “Men (麺)”.
+The former Tsuke stands for the Japanese verb “Tsukeru (つける)” meaning dipping, while the latter Men is the Japanese word for noodles.

-Compared to Ramen, in general the broth of Tsukemen is strong in taste and the noodles are large in quantity.
+Compared to Ramen, the broth of Tsukemen generally has a strong taste and the amount of noodles is large.

-The soup broth can be served hot or cold and, in order to make it possible for eaters to drink it up, many shops provide “Soup-Wari (スープ割り)” soup stock, after they eat all the noodles, to dilute the broth with.
+The broth for Tsukemen is served hot or cold and, to make it possible for eaters to drink it up, many shops provide soup stock called “Soup-Wari (スープ割り)”, after they finish eating the noodles, to dilute the broth with.

-The toppings for Tsukemen are basically the same as the ones for Ramen.
-They are not only served in the soup broth, but many shops arrange both the noodles and toppings on the same bowl.
+The toppings or garnishes for Tsukemen are basically the same as the ones for Ramen.
+They are either served in the soup or arranged in the same bowl with noodles.

 Abura Soba (油そば)

-Abura Soba, literally meaning oil noodles in Japanese, is the soupless Ramen whose base seasonings, such as sesame oil and soy-sauce-based sauce, are set on the bottom of the bowl, onto which noodles are placed.
+Abura Soba, literally meaning oil noodles in Japanese, is the soupless Ramen whose base seasonings, such as sesame oil and soy-sauce-based sauce, are on the bottom of the bowl, onto which noodles are placed.

-Hence, after a bowl of Abura Soba is served, you need to mix all the ingredients together well in order to coat the noodles with the seasonings.
+Hence, after a bowl of Abura Soba is served, you need to mix all the ingredients together well to coat the noodles with the seasoning liquid on the bottom.

-Because of this, Abura Soba is sometimes called “Maze Soba (まぜそば: Mixing Noodles).
+Because of this, Abura Soba is also called “Maze Soba (まぜそば: literally Mixing Noodles).

-Additionally, before eating the noodle dish, you can add some chili oil and vinegar to the bowl to your preference.
+Incidentally, before eating the noodles, you can additionally add Layu chili oil and vinegar to the bowl to your preference.